Automated Active Directory User Account Management

 If you look at these scenarios, the basic Active Directory operation is about the same - move, disable, enable, delete.
 However, every scenario sends the administrator chasing after a new set of user accounts on which these operations can be performed.

 So, it's understandable that when it comes to automating Active Directory user account management, the key is to offer pre-built scenarios to choose user accounts on which these actions can be performed.

 That's the reason ADManager Plus provides a wide array of pre-built scenarios to pull out user accounts on which these Active Directory tasks could be performed.
 Take a look at the following automator and the library of criteria to select user accounts:

 This allows you a great deal of freedom, which allows you to automate oft-repeated to "situation may arise" kind of Active Directory tasks.

 ADManager Plus also gives you another option to choose user accounts on which AD operations are to be performed - CSV files.You can put them in a csv file, and while configuring the automation specify the path to the file in the " location of CSV" field.

 For example take the scenario where the HR in your company has to create accounts for new employees on board every month, this would be complex and tiring to perform in the native environment, the HR can instead put the details of the employess in a CSV as they walk in and an automation configured for user provisioning will fetch this data at desired intervals and create the user accounts in Active Directory.

 The Automatiuon policy feature in ADManager Plus also allows you to configure follow-up or supplementry tasks for all user account related actions.For example: say you want a automation to run on the 30th of every month that disables inactive users, and after a two month period you want to delete these disabled users.
-This can be achieved by configuring an automation policy with the sequence of tasks in the desired order of execution and inplementing this policy in automator.
-Take a look at the following automation policy template:
+This can be achieved by configuring an automation policy with the sequence of tasks in the desired order of execution and implementing this policy in automator.

 Need Features?
 Tell Us